How To Plant Garlic Step-By-Step

 Where to Plant Garlic

-Please don’t let the soil get too much water, they need to be watered, but not too much water.
-The soil must not be constantly wet or it will affect the outer “skin” of the bulb.
+Please don’t let the soil get too much water.
+They need to be watered, but not too much water.
+The soil must not be constantly wet, or it will affect the outer “skin” of the bulb.
 Be sure to prepare your soil with some good organic soil.
 You may want to look at my post on Replenishing Your Soil.

 Garlic Harvest and Storage

 You will know when the garlic is ready to harvest when most of the leaves have turned brown.
 You may want to set aside some of the largest bulbs for next year’s planting.
-Each bulb typically has 5-10 cloves and each individual clove equates to a new plant the following year.
+Each bulb typically has 5-10 cloves, and each clove equates to a new plant the following year.

 Garlic Chicken Noodle Soup